numenta/nupic-legacy/README.md

 ## Build and test NuPIC:

-If you are manually building, be sure to update the `nupic.core` submodule by running the following command first:

-    git submodule update

 Important notes:
  * $REPOSITORY is the current location of the repository that you downloaded from GitHub.
 Usually its name is "nupic-master".
  * After CMake generation, two useful environment variables will be created: